aaronfbianchi/LSaO-visualizer/README.md

 Download
 ---------------------
-You can download it here: https://github.com/aaronfbianchi/LSaO-visualizer/releases
+You can download it [here](https://github.com/aaronfbianchi/LSaO-visualizer/releases).

 Installation
 ---------------------